ArshiaAA9/SunnyEngine/README.md

 Currently only supports rigid and fully elastic bodies.

-Only tested on arch linux so far so other operating systems might requier additional setup.
+Only tested on arch linux so far so other operating systems might require additional setup.

 ## Requirements
 Requires SDl3, sdl3-ttf, gcc and make to be installed.